- Canary Islands

 If you think that Papagayo beach is too crowded for your taste it's a good thing that there are still so many other beautiful beaches surrounding it, so you can switch places easily.

 Personally, I prefer Playa de la Cera to Playa Papagayo, but since they are one next to the other, it's not much difference in crowd size during the summer days.

 The next two beaches inside the Ajaches Natural Park are Caleta del Cangrio and Puerto Muelas.

 You will see a sign to the left that point towards the direction where these two beaches are located.

-Caleta del Cangrio and Puerto Muelas are less popular compared to Playa Mujere, Playa Papagayo and Playa de la Cero, so if you're looking for a more hidden beach in Lanzarote, you might try your luck there.
+Caleta del Cangrio and Puerto Muelas are less popular compared to Playa Mujeres, Playa Papagayo and Playa de la Cera, so if you're looking for a more hidden beach in Lanzarote, you might try your luck there.

 There's no doubt, these beaches are simply beautiful and you should definitely pay them a visit while in Lanzarote.

 However, we must say that access is difficult, if not impossible, for people with walking disabilities, since there is only a dirt road for cars and then dirt paths that lead to the beaches.

 For families with children, these beaches offer plenty of space to explore and run around, so they would be great for older kids.
 However, remember that on most of these beaches there is no place to hide from the sun, so a parasol or a beach tent would be great to have with you.

-Neither or the Playas de Papagayo are supervised by lifeguards, so you need to be careful when going into the water.
+Neither Playa Mujeres or the Playas de Papagayo are supervised by lifeguards, so you need to be careful when going into the water.

 If you can, search online for the tide levels before heading to the beach and if possible, go when the tide is low.